loreanvictor/quel/README.md

 const hover = from(document.querySelector('button'), 'hover')
 const input = from(document.querySelector('input'))
 ```
-Read latest value of a source:
+👀 Read latest value of a source:
 ```js
 src.get()
 ```
-Stop a source:
+✋ Stop a source:
 ```js
 src.stop()
 ```
-Wait for a source to be stopped:
+💁‍♂️ Wait for a source to be stopped:
 ```js
 await src.stops()
 ```

 <br>

-> In runtimes supporting `using` keyword ([see proposal](https://github.com/tc39/proposal-explicit-resource-management)), you can safely
+> In runtimes supporting `using` keyword ([see proposal](https://github.com/tc39/proposal-explicit-resource-management)), you can
 > subscribe to a source:
 > ```js
 > using sub = src.subscribe(value => ...)